jainil-majmudar/Programming-for-Mechatronics-Assignments/README.md

-# Assignments for Programming in Mechatronics course, all done using C
+# Assignments for Programming in Mechatronics course, all done in C